wave-ys/game-live/README.md

 A live-streaming web app.
 Motivated by [next14-twitch-clone](https://github.com/AntonioErdeljac/next14-twitch-clone).

-The difference is all third-party dependencies are set up by docker compose, so **you don't need to register accounts on third party websites and copy secret keys!**
+All third-party dependencies are set up by docker compose, so you don't need to register accounts on third party websites and copy secret keys.

 ## How to run